MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Manufacturing Process

-You need to be familiar with the Windows desktop manufacturing process before you can enable activation.
+You should be familiar with the Windows desktop manufacturing process before you can enable activation.
 There are several different methods to deploy and customize your Windows IoT Enterprise image.
 After selecting your manufacturing process, you can incorporate a compatible approach to enable activation using your ePKEA based product key.

 For more information, see [Windows Manufacturing Overview](/windows-hardware/manufacture).

 ## Enable Activation

-You can install your production ePKEA product key using any of the following 4 methods:
+You can install your production ePKEA product key using any of the following four methods:

 ### Interactive Setup

-You're prompted to enter your product key if you choose to create your image using the interactive setup experience.
-When prompted for your key, you can supply your production ePKEA, the default manufacturing key or skip the product key entry step, however only your production ePKEA enables activation.
+If you choose to create your image using the interactive setup experience, you can supply your production ePKEA, the default manufacturing key or skip the product key entry step, however only your production ePKEA enables activation.
 The following table explains each scenario.

 | When prompted for Product Key | Result |
 | ----------- | -----------|